We have two programs that provide supports with housing and income:

-Our HOMES Program (Housing Options, Mentorship & Economic Security) supports women with housing and economic security.
+Our HOMES Program (Housing Options, Mentorship & Economic Security) supports all women and gender-diverse people with homelessness, housing, and income.

 Finding and keeping good housing is a step-by-step process that takes lots of planning, research and follow-through.
 While the HOMES Program cannot guarantee how long this process will take, we can help you find and maintain housing in the following ways: